 Ticks: Protecting Your Family from Summertime Danger

 The weather is getting warmer!
 The family will be spending more time outdoors and having fun.
-But are you up to speed on the serious risks posed by…ticks?
+But do you know how to protect your babies and toddlers from ticks?

 The big tick trauma everyone knows about is Lyme disease.
 It hits 300,000+ Americans every year and can cause anything from mild flu to painful meningitis and even chronic nerve damage, joint pains, fatigue and memory impairment.
 But, this summer the risk is greater than usual…because of mice!

 Long story short, Lyme is carried by deer ticks, but 2017 and 2018 are made worse with ticks from mice are adding to the threat.
-A 2015 acorn boom created a rodent population surge, and those mice carry Lyme-laden ticks to us.
+A 2015 acorn boom created a rodent population surge, and those mice carry Lyme-laden ticks that eventually make it to your children.

-So, it’s time for a refresher on how to ward off the nasty little bugs and the diseases they carry.
+So, it’s time for a refresher on how to prevent against ticks and the diseases they carry.

 Once bitten, the bacteria causing Lyme usually take 24-48 hours to “swim” from the tick’s gut to the saliva and then enter our bodies.
 The first sign of a problem may be finding the tick still attached, but often the tick feeds and then drops off.
 The more typical first sign of infection is a red “target” rash—a circle of red skin with a central clearing that grows slowly from 2-12”—which appears 1-3 weeks after the bite.